Water: The Hub of Life

 Even more startling was the discovery that several other proteins that are remarkably

 similar to YidC may play similar roles inside mitochondria and in chloroplasts as well.
+The discovery suggests that bacteria, chloroplasts and mitochondria may all have evolved

 from a common ancestor.